bamason2/ttc066-module/docs/labs/Suspension System Simulation.md

 $$ \mathbf{y}=C\mathbf{x}+D\mathbf{u} \nonumber $$

 also write out the $C$ and $D$ matrices to give outputs of body and wheel deflection.
 Write a short Matlab script to assign these four matrices (for any given parameter set $K_1$, $K_2$, $M_1$, etc).
-Start the Matlab script by assigning all the parameters and then use these variable names to form the $A, B, C, D $matrices.
+Start the Matlab script by assigning all the parameters and then use these variable names to form the $A, B, C, D$ matrices.
 Also (if you haven’t done it this way already) use variable names rather than the numbers themselves in all the appropriate places within your qvm model.
 Ideally models should be set up in a flexible way, so you can easily change parameters in a script to run simulation studies.

 Now add a State-Space block (Simulink Continuous library) to your finished qvm model.
-This state space model can be ‘wired’ to your road deflection input, and another *To Workspace* block to record the output.
+This state space model can be connected to your road deflection input, and another *To Workspace* block to record the output.

 Your final model should now be two copies of the same quarter-car model, which should both produce exactly the same result; mathematically they are the same, it’s just that one is written with lots of Simulink blocks, and the other compressed into the very efficient linear state-space form.
 They are both using the same Simulink numerical integration method (set in the Configuration parameters we looked at earlier).

-So by running the model (with any input – try out some alternative inputs) you can validate your state-space calculations, as the outputs should match.
+So by running the model (try out some alternative inputs) you can validate your state-space calculations, as the outputs should match.
 You can also see how the outputs change when the parameter settings are varied.

 ## Final Note